metabase/metabase/docs/configuring-metabase/settings.md

 ## Custom homepage

-Admins can pick a dashboard to serve as a homepage.
-If people lack permissions to view the selected dashboard, Metabase will redirect them to the default home page.
+Admins can pick a dashboard to serve as the homepage.
+If people lack permissions to view the selected dashboard, Metabase will redirect them to the default homepage.

 ## Redirect to HTTPS